-If you have an IRA (individual retirement account), you must have a custodian.
+Therefore, if you have an IRA (individual retirement account), or a Self-Directed IRA need a custodian.
 Pursuant to section 408 of the Internal Revenue Code, a bank (Wells Fargo), financial institution (Vanguard) or authorized trust company (IRA Financial Trust) must establish and administer your IRA.

 Choose a Self-Directed IRA Custodian

 For example, IRA Financial Trust is a non-banking IRA custodian.
-IRA Financial Trust partners with Northern Trust, a private bank, to offer a safe and secure way to make Self-Directed IRA investments.
+IRA Financial Trust partners with Capital One bank to offer a safe and secure way to make investments.
+With IRA Financial trust, you can make both traditional and non-traditional investments.

 Primary Roles and Responsibilities of a Self-Directed IRA custodian